 It is a well-accepted planning principle that all communities have a role to play in helping to manage population growth.
 Built-up neighbourhoods (properties with existing development) are anticipated, and expected, to also contribute towards Pelham's overall background household growth.
 The Town's current Official Plan recognizes the Region's previous 25-year growth allocation originally planned to 2031.
 Niagara Region is currently undergoing their legislated Municipal Comprehensive Review as part of the Regional Official Plan update.
-The updated household growth to 2041 which were recently updated to incorporate the 2016 Census data and to reflect policy targets of the 2017 Growth Plan now yields a residential intensification share of at least 25% for the Town of Pelham.
+The recently updated household growth forecast to 2041 now incorporates the 2016 Census data and to reflect policy targets of the 2017 Growth Plan now yields a residential intensification share of at least 25% for the Town of Pelham.